parthbadani/assessments-preqin/README.md

 ## Existing bugs:
-1. After displaying the Investors list, if the user clicks on a particular Commitment against that investor, Commitment section opens without displaying any specific data.
+1. After displaying the Investors list, if the user clicks on a particular Commitment against that investor, Commitment section opens without displaying any specific data. <br />
-Please click on other investor's commitment and then re-click on the first selected investor.
+Please click on other investor's commitment and then re-click on the first selected investor. <br />
-Then it'll display the commitments under "All" tabs correctly.
+Then it'll display the commitments under "All" tabs correctly. <br />
 I think this is because change detection is not working properly.
 I tried using ChangeDetectorRef and forcing change detection cycle, but no luck.
 2. Filtering is not working for selected asset class under commitment.